SeanXC/PI_PICO-EasySetup/README.md

 # PI_PICO-EasySetup
 This is a repo for those students who want to set up Raspberry Pi Pico development environment in VSCode.

-## Installation Steps

 # Setup Instructions

-Follow these instructions to set up your development environment.

-## Installation Steps

 ### 1.Python
 - Download Python from the [Windows downloads page](https://www.python.org/downloads/windows/).